voxpupuli/puppet-php/README.md

 ### Installing extensions

 Extensions can be installed and configured by defining the hash `php::extensions` in hiera.
-They are activated for all activated components.
+They are activated for all activated SAPIs.

 ```
 php::extensions: